SciML/sciml.ai/community.md

 ### Discourse

-Our open webforum is provided courtesy of the
+Our open web forum is provided courtesy of the
 [Julia programming language disourse](https://discourse.julialang.org/).
 SciML-specific questions can be tagged with `diffeq` or `sciml`, and using the domain [Modeling & Simulations](https://discourse.julialang.org/c/domain/models/21).
 Other general